slaclab/k2eg-python/README.md

 ---

-### Public Methods
+## Public Methods

+### Backend and PV Operations

 #### `wait_for_backends()`
 Waits for the Kafka reply topic to become available before proceeding.
-It is mandatory to wait that kafka connection and partion are associated to the client before staratin usding k2eg api.

 ---